Steve Coogan: Public image

 Coogan has said that he likes to "keep [himself] private", and added: "I have never wanted to be famous, as such – fame is a by-product."
 He has been a British tabloid fixture since as early as 1996, and has stated that such outlets have subjected him to entrapment and blackmail, printed obvious lies about him, and have targeted his family and friends in attempts to extract stories from them.
 Coogan in some cases strongly denied allegations, but in others did not contest them because he wanted to shield vulnerable friends from adverse publicity.

 The tabloids also published intrusive information about his relationships and the schooling of his child.
 Coogan has also been critical of the broadsheet press, saying they have colluded with the tabloids in the interests of selling newspapers.
 In 2005, he said "The Guardian tends to have its cake and eat it.
 It waits for the tabloids to dish the dirt and then it talks about the tabloids dishing the dirt while enjoying it themselves."
-However, he later gave credit to the same newspaper for its investigation of the phone hacking scandal.
+He later gave credit to the same newspaper for its investigation of the phone hacking scandal.
 He has said that the press, by persistently intruding in his private life, has effectively made him "immune" to further attack as his "closet is empty of skeletons".